molszanski/iti/snow-splash/notes-and-ideas.md

 add node should TS throw if pass async.
 TYpescirpt should lookup return type and dissallow promise return type

+### Disable overrides for `addNode`

+we can TS throw if we see that user has provided a duplicate token.
+Dublicate tokens maybe then could be added via `overrideNode`

 ### Add options for `addNode`

 - first option is a lookup table of tokens